yutna/nextjs-playground/README.md

 # Next.js Playground

-This repository is for storing examples and exercises done while studying Next.js.
+xxx This repository is for storing examples and exercises done while studying Next.js.
 Besides serving as a backup, it is also used as a reference to revisit notes and records that I have kept.

 ## Prerequisites